It is a valuable resource for your homestead (that’s FREE) and I’ll share 10+ ways on how you can put it to work.

 Have you ever heard ‘like dissolves like”?
 I have found over the years this old saying rings true, and wood ash is no exception.

-If you have a wood-burning stove with glass windows, chances are after a good season you can longer see through the glass.
+If you have a wood-burning stove with glass windows, chances are, after a good season, you can no longer see through the glass.